TimAstier/kewenlab-client/README.md

 The application is built with react and redux.
 It is based on the [create-react-app](https://github.com/facebookincubator/create-react-app).

-## Kewen-lab v 1.0.0
-- [ ] Protect texts that originate from a different project.
-  - front validation
-  - back validation
-- [ ] Do not allow find suggestions when no text is selected.
-  - [ ] Do not display textEditor and suggestionScreen when no text is selected.
-- [ ] Possibility to move the order of a text (drag & drop).

 ## Development
 ```
 $ cd react-ui/